Freshwater Bay Museum redevelopment

 The Town raised a number of concerns with the PTA concerning these proposals, inclusive of breaking the natural connection north and south of the railway with the Town Centre at the existing heritage bridge.
 The proposals were considered to negatively impact on both the residents and the operation of the Town Centre.

-In June 2019, the Town received advice from the PTA that they would decouple the project, meaning that the Project would now be delivered in two stages in 2 stages, given more time and thought for the proposed overpass connection.
+In June 2019, the Town received advice from the PTA that they would decouple the project, meaning that the Project would now be delivered in two stages, given more time and thought for the proposed overpass connection.

-Turn backs (required for the Metronet Project), with the addition of a bus interchange east of the station and underpass west of the station together with initial retention of an eastern at-grade crossing (original crossing to be moved approximately 10 metres east)
+Two turnbacks (required for METRONET'S Forrestfield-Airport Link), with the addition of a bus interchange and potential underpass west of the station together with initial retention of an eastern at-grade crossing (original crossing to be moved approximately 10 metres east)

 Overpass and connection from north to south, as well as platform connection involving a review of the heritage bridge connection as a priority to the proposed eastern bridge.

-What this means to the Town & our residents
+What this means to the Town and our residents

 At-grade pedestrian crossings

 The initial proposal to close both crossings has been reviewed in light of the agreement from the PTA to decouple the project to allow further investigation in the use of the existing heritage bridge (with Heritage Council support for any necessary modifications) as the primary access point for the station as opposed to a new structure to the east of the station.
-This will allow for the ongoing use of the eastern at grade crossing at least until such stage that the platform needs to be extended to accommodate two additional carriages (in approximately 5-10 years’ time).
+This will allow for the ongoing use of the eastern at grade crossing at least until such stage that the platform needs to be extended to accommodate additional carriages.
 At that stage, the eastern crossing may be removed or relocated (to be determined), however in that instance it is likely that the Town will pursue the relocation option.

 Pedestrian tunnel / bridge